 Instructions

 - Preheat your oven to 325F.
-Line muffin or cupcake pan with paper liners.
+Line cupcake pan with paper liners (see notes).

-- In a large bowl, combine shredded coconut, condensed milk, vanilla extract and chocolate chips until well blended.
+- In a large bowl, combine shredded coconut, condensed milk and vanilla extract until well blended.9 oz shredded coconut (about 4 cups), 1 10-oz can sweetened condensed milk, 1 tsp vanilla extract

-- In another bowl, whisk egg whites and salt to medium peaks.
+- In another bowl, whisk egg whites and salt to medium peaks.2 pieces egg whites from large eggs, ¼ tsp salt

 - Fold egg whites into the coconut mixture until combined.

-- Bake the coconut macaroons for 20-30 minutes or until the tops start to turn golden brown and a toothpick inserted in a few of the macaroons comes out with minimal dry crumbs.
+- Bake for 20-25 minutes or until the tops start to turn golden brown and a toothpick inserted in a few of the macaroons come out with minimal dry crumbs.

 - Cool the macaroons in the pan for 2-3 minutes before transferring to a wire rack to cool completely.